kelvinagyareyeboah/kayforms/README.md

-This is the feature that makes KayForms different.

 ### For the non-technical person:
 It's like a **dashcam for your forms**.
 Records every keystroke, every error, everything.
 Then you can rewind and watch exactly what broke.